-- A. Eligible skaters may receive a monetary gift, without any restriction to the amount, for performing in a sanctioned event without signing an Eligible Skaters Compensation Agreement, as long as such skater's name and the terms of payment are listed on the Application for Performance Sanction. - B. Any skater leaving home for the purpose of giving an exhibition or participating in a sanctioned ice show will be entitled to reimbursement of reasonable expenses.
-In accordance with the current, approved U.S. Figure Skating Travel and Expense Policy, available on the Members Only site, skaters are required to render an accounting of their expenses incurred to the member club, sponsor or promoter. - C. Eligible skaters who have not reached the age of 18 years may apply for payment of expenses as defined in rule PSER 8.01(B) for one other person besides themselves, provided such person is 18 years of age or older and is a properly qualified chaperone or companion. - D. The eligible skater may commission the home club to make all arrangements for the payment of expenses. - E. The member club or sponsor hosting the event may make reimbursement of expenses directly to the exhibiting skater or designated chaperone or companion (per rule PSER 8.01 (C)) if requested. - F. The expense rules of the foreign associations or those of the ISU must be observed in all cases of foreign exhibitions, except for Canada.

-PSER 8.02 Eligible skaters of member clubs violating or failing to conform to any of the foregoing expense rules, or concealing such violations, will be subject to disciplinary action, which may include disqualification of the eligible skater and expulsion of the club from membership, pursuant to Article XXV, Section 1, of the U.S. Figure Skating bylaws.
+- A. Eligible member may receive a monetary gift, without any restriction to the amount, for performing in a sanctioned event without signing an Eligible Skater Compensation Agreement, as long as such member's name is listed on the Application for Performance Sanction. - B. Any member leaving home for the purpose of giving an exhibition or participating in a sanctioned ice show will be entitled to reimbursement of reasonable expenses.
+In accordance with the current, approved U.S. Figure Skating Travel and Expense Policy, available on the Members Only site, members are required to render an accounting of their expenses incurred to the member club, sponsor or promoter. - C. Eligible members who have not reached the age of 18 years may apply for payment of expenses as defined in rule PSER 7.01 (B) for one other member besides themselves, provided such member is 18 years of age or older and is a properly qualified chaperone or companion. - D. The eligible member may commission the home club to make all arrangements for the payment of expenses. - E. The member club or sponsor hosting the event may make reimbursement of expenses directly to the exhibiting member or designated chaperone or companion (per rule PSER 7.01 (C)) if requested. - F. The expense rules of the foreign associations or those of the ISU must be observed in all cases of foreign exhibitions. - PSER 7.02 Eligible members of member clubs violating or failing to conform to any of the foregoing expense rules, or concealing such violations, will be subject to disciplinary action, which may include disqualification of the eligible member and expulsion of the club from membership, pursuant to Article XXV, Section 1, of the U.S. Figure Skating bylaws.

-PSER 9.00 Assessment Fees and Financial Reports
+PSER 8.00 Assessment Fees and Financial Reports

-PSER 9.01 Assessment fees are required for sanctioned ice shows and exhibitions when the event(s) is being sponsored or cosponsored by a promoter (for a profit or nonprofit organization), a nonmember club or a charity, and when the event is one of unusual or national prominence.
-The sponsor must pay the assessment fee.
+PSER 8.01 Assessment fees are required for sanctioned ice shows and exhibitions when the event(s) is being sponsored or cosponsored by a promoter (for a profit or nonprofit organization), other than the rink in which the sanctioning club is headquartered, a nonmember club or a charity, or when the event is one of unusual or national prominence.
+The sponsor/promoter must pay the assessment fee.